zdravkov/kendo-docs/getting-started/web/toolbar/overview.md

                 //specifies how the button behaves when the ToolBar is resized.
 Possible values are: "always", "never" or "auto" (default).
                 overflow: "auto",

-                //specifies if the button is toggable, e.g. has a selected and unselected state.
+                //specifies if the button is togglable, e.g. has a selected and unselected state.
                 toggle: true,

                 //specifies if the toggle button is initially selected.
 Applicable only for buttons with toggle: true.